 Children don’t always find schooling to be a fun experience.
 When homeschooling, however, kids and parents are met with an entirely different issue.
 The reason for this is that their learning environment is also their home, where they relax, and play, and sleep.
-This can make it difficult for them to concentrate, or for you to keep them engaged.
+This can make it difficult for them to concentrate, or for you to keep kids engaged when homeschooling.
 But, it’s more than possible to make homeschooling appealing to the kids when learning at home.

 You need to get them involved when you are homeschooling though, and there are various ways that you can do this.
-If you would like to find out what some of these ways are, and how they can help your child engage with their schooling, keep reading down below.
+If you would like to find out what some of these ways are, and how they can help your kids engaged when homeschooling, keep reading down below.

 This post contains affiliate advertisement links.

-6 Ways to Keep Kids Engaged in Homeschool
+6 Ways to Keep Kids Engaged When Homeschooling

 Homeschool Field Trips Are Fun